Superadditivity of Quantum Channel Coding Rate with Finite Blocklength Joint Measurements: A Unifying Framework for of a Quantum Channel and of a Classical Channel

+In this section, we examine the asymptotic capacity $C_N^{(c)}/N$ in~\eqref{eqn:classCNhard1} of a classical DMC with superposition coding at a finite inner-code blocklength $N$ where the inner decoder makes a hard decision for the inner-code message, which is selected from the set of cardinality $M\leq \lfloor e^{NC^{(c)}}\rfloor$.
+More specifically, we provide a lower bound on $C_N^{(c)}/N$ for a finite $N$.
+This result will then be corroborated with the lower bound on $C_N/N$ of a cq channel under a unified framework.

-The above result can be proved by analyzing a lower bound on the performance of the concatenated codes over the classical DMC.
-To get the lower bound, the equierror superchannel defined in (\ref{eqn:superchannelsym}), whose mutual information is smaller than that of any other superchannel with the same $p_e$, is used.
-The average probability of error $p_e$ from decoding at the inner decoder can be analyzed by using the error exponent of the classical DMC $P_{Y|X}$ in \cite{gallager1968information}.
-It is shown that an optimum inner code with the minimum decoding error can achieve $p_e$ as low as
+In~\cite{forney1966concatenated}, Forney showed that even if there is some loss of information at the inner decoder by making a hard decision on the message of the inner code, as the inner-code blocklength $N$ as well as the outer-code blocklength $n$ go to infinity, the capacity of the underlying classical DMC can be achieved with concatenated coding.
+This result was proved by analyzing a lower bound on the maximum mutual information of superchannels where the outputs of the superchannel are the estimate of the inner-code message.
+To get the lower bound, the equierror superchannel defined in (\ref{eqn:superchannelsym}), whose mutual information is smaller than that of any other superchannel with the same $p_e$, was used.
+The average probability of decoding error $p_e^{(c)}$ for the inner-code message over a classical DMC can be analyzed by using the error exponent of the classical DMC $P_{Y|X}$ in \cite{gallager1968information}.
+By using the random coding arguments, it can be shown that there exists an inner code of length $N$ and rate $R$ with the average decoding error probability $p_e^{(c)}$ as low as